 If you are covered under a Medicare supplement, the benefits under that plan are coordinated and supplement the benefits you receive under Medicare.
-Medicare benefits are described in the handbook entitled "Medicare & You" which is issued to you by the Center for Medicare & Medicaid Services.
-A description of the supplemental benefits provided under each Medicare supplement is set forth in the applicable certificate of insurance or other documentation issued by the insurance company that insures the benefits.
+Medicare benefits are described in the handbook entitled "Medicare & You" which is issued to you by the insurance or other documentation issued by the insurance company that insures the benefits.
 Upon request, you or your covered beneficiary may obtain free of charge a detailed schedule of benefits for the Medicare supplement plan.